Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 Creating a pantry that looks just like your other cabinets is a smart way to provide extra storage without a complicated structural renovation.
 The size and structure of the cabinet are actually rather arbitrary here.
 The real goal is to find, build, or consign a cabinetmaker to build matching doors.

 If a new look is in the works for your kitchen, you can consider this option.
 There are many companies online that will build cabinet doors to your specs and ship them to you.
-You could build your perfect pantry cabinet, and have one of these company construct brand new doors for all your cabinets.
+You can build your perfect pantry cabinet, and have one of these companies construct brand-new doors for all your cabinets.
 While not inexpensive, it’s an effective and easy way to ensure that your pantry cabinet door matches everything else.

 And now for something completely different.
 If you’ve never considered using a screen door for your pantry entryway, this article may change your mind.
 These screen doors can make awesome additions to small kitchens.
 They’ve been popular in restaurant kitchens for years as they’re easy to open when your hands are full, allow plenty of air movement, and most importantly of all, you can see through them to avoid crashing into someone with their arms full of food.

 If you’d like to try your hand at building a door, a screen door is a great place to start.
 These are very light doors, so if your joinery isn’t spot on, it shouldn’t end in catastrophic failure.
-For an excellent, in-depth tutorial on how to make this work, watch this video:
+For an excellent, in-depth tutorial on how to make this work, watch the video below.

 The answer here is as big as you can make it.
 An entire room devoted to pantry storage will never have an empty shelf.
 But any small space can serve as a pantry.
 A shelf, a closet, or an extra cabinet can all be used as pantry spaces, so you should worry less about how big to make your pantry and more about how to make the most of the space that you have.